29 June 2023

 Depending on the type of contract on offer, an internship can last anywhere from a few weeks to a year.
 Shorter positions can easily be sandwiched into a longer backpacking adventure, so you don’t have to miss out on travelling.

 Gap year internships are largely unpaid and usually require you to pay a fee.
 However, this fee should cover everything you need to set yourself up in a new country.
-For instance, The Intern Group programs all include accommodation, travel expenses, professional training and a full calendar of social events.
+For instance, The Intern Group programmes all include accommodation, travel expenses, professional training and a full calendar of social events.

 If you want to stay closer to home, lots of employers in the UK now offer internships to those fresh out of school.
 As an example, Accenture runs an eight-month school leaver programme designed to show young people what it takes to succeed in the consulting industry.